Where to stay, rest, play & dine in the world’s busiest passenger airport

 NB – always allow AT LEAST 2 hours before changing flights in Dubai.
 The airport is huge and if your flights take off from different parts of the terminal you will need every minute to clear through transit and get to your next flight, as well as enough time for baggage to move and accounting for any small delays you may encounter.

-Staying at Dubai Airport
+Staying at Dubai Airport during a long layover

 Our suggestions is anything under 5 hours, you are best staying at the airport to prevent the hassles of checking in and out through immigration and risk missing your flight.